What is neighbourhood noise?(Back to top)

 - interferes unreasonably with (or is likely to interfere unreasonably with) the comfort or repose of a person who is outside the premises from which it is emitted.

-- noise from late night parties should be directed to the NSW Police (phone the Police Assistance Line on 131 444)
+- noise from late night parties should be directed to the NSW Police (call the Police Assistance Line on 131 444)

 - noise from a vehicle on a public road should be directed to the NSW EPA or Police

-- complaints regarding a licensed premises (such as pubs and clubs) should be directed to the NSW Office of Liquor Gaming and Racing
+- complaints regarding a licensed premises (such as pubs and clubs) should be directed to the NSW Liquor and Gaming NSW

 The person responsible for causing the noise can appeal against the order.